 Partnership with NTU

-The partnership between JIAS and the NTU is expected to provide various meaningful opportunities for uniting African and Asian thought and multidisciplinary research.
-As a guiding principle, fellows will be selected on the grounds of the quality of their past and proposed research.
-In pursuit of this, JIAS intends to seek out global leaders in their respective fields, including Nobel Laureates.
+The partnership between JIAS and the NTU provides various meaningful opportunities for uniting African and Asian thought and multidisciplinary research.
+As a guiding principle, fellows are selected on the grounds of the quality of their past and proposed research.
+In pursuit of this, JIAS seeks out global leaders in their respective fields, including Nobel Laureates.

 JIAS is governed by a council comprising senior representatives of both UJ and the NTU as well as six respected scientists, three nominated by each university.